 Students value our close ties to the business community.
 LFGSM students are typically "functional experts" - working professionals with a specific area of deep business expertise and a strong desire to advance their careers through graduate-level leadership education.
-These functional experts include research scientists, engineers, sales and marketing professionals, IT professionals, and human resource specialists looking to broaden their business knowledge and perspective.
+These functional experts include research scientists, engineers, sales and marketing professionals, IT professionals, medical and pharmaceutical professionals, and human resource specialists looking to broaden their business knowledge and perspective.